Feline Infectious Diseases and Prevention

 Rabies Exemption Certificates can be issued by veterinarians in some states (including Colorado), when, in the vet’s best medical judgment, the pet is at an unacceptable risk of harm from a rabies vaccination.
 Rabies Exemption Certificates cannot ethically be issued to pets with an ongoing risk of exposure, such as cats who go outside.
 Exemption certificates do not exempt a cat from quarantine or euthanasia requirements should a human be bitten, but they do exempt the cat parent from fines and other legal consequences for not having proof of a current rabies vaccine.

-The final tool you need for your “decision toolbox” is a list of all the other available vaccines for cats.
+You’ve learned about feline infectious diseases and now the final tool you need for your “decision toolbox” is a list of all the other available vaccines for cats.
 We’ll discuss these in the last part of our 5 part series on what you need to know when vaccinating your cat.